 The game itself has been likened to Ico and Zelda, Personally, I’ve not played Ico but after seeing some gameplay footage, I can see why the comparison is made.
 However, I have played a lot of Zelda in the past and some of the puzzles within the game, even the graphics to some extent, remind me of the Legend of Zelda: Ocarina of Time.
 That isn’t necessarily a bad thing either, as the game is a timeless classic and being compared to something like that can’t be bad!
 However, the combat doesn’t have quite the same feel as the puzzles but I’ll come to that later on.

 Once you first start playing, you will notice how bright and colourful the game is.
 Everything seems to have a yellow tint which makes the environments much more vibrant and aesthetically pleasing.
-The game has gone for a style which is becoming quite common at the moment (although it wasn’t when the game first started development) where the textures and assets are quite simple and almost animation-like.
-The world has been created with a lot of care an attention which you really enjoy exploring, it also does a really good job of guiding you in the right direction even though this is a game with no dialogue, no signs and no written communication anywhere.
+The game has gone for a style that is becoming quite common at the moment (although it wasn’t when the game first started development) where the textures and assets are quite simple and almost animation-like.
+The world has been created with a lot of care and attention which you really enjoy exploring, it also does a really good job of guiding you in the right direction even though this is a game with no dialogue, no signs and no written communication anywhere.

 The puzzles within the game are very simple but also creative.
 The majority of them involve using both the girl and the robot to operate separate pressure plates to open doors or shooting targets with the robot so the girl can pass and hit a switch.
 This is where I got a flashback to Zelda as there are a few puzzles where you push around giant square blocks to place them on switches, this reminds me a lot of the common puzzles you got within Ocarina of time!
 The puzzles aren’t too hard to complete and nobody should have a difficult time figuring out where to go next – however, I did get a little lost in the Maze, but I guess that’s the whole point!